celer-pkg/celer/README.md

 ## ✨ Why Celer?

-Celer is not just another wrapper around C/C++ dependency management.
-It is designed to unify **dependencies, toolchains, platforms, project configuration, and delivery environments** into one reusable engineering workflow.
+Celer is designed to lower the barrier to hosting, handoff, and reuse in C/C++ projects by hiding the implementation details behind **build**, **compile**, and **install** steps.
+At the same time, it separates **dependency management** and **build environments** from business code.
+This kind of multi-dimensional decoupling makes project boundaries clearer and engineering workflows easier to manage.

-It is not optimized for the simple case of “download a library and link it”.
-It is built for the harder cases that show up in real projects:
+In real C/C++ projects, the common pain points usually look like this:

-- 🎯 **Low intrusion**: integrate through `toolchain_file.cmake` without rewriting your business code or build logic.
+- 🎯 **High integration cost**: existing projects often depend on specific build conventions, so taking over a project means touching code and build scripts.
-- 🚀 **Cross-compile&nbsp;ready**: describe compilers, sysroots, ABIs, environment variables, and dependency sources in one platform model instead of stitching them together later.
+- 🚀 **Complex cross-compilation environments**: compilers, sysroots, ABIs, environment variables, and dependency sources are scattered, so switching platforms and reproducing environments is expensive.
-- 📦 **Artifact&nbsp;reuse**: reduce rebuild cost and environment drift with hash-based artifact reuse.
+- 📦 **Built artifacts are hard to reuse**: repeated builds are common, outputs vary across machines and stages, and environment drift is easy to introduce.
-- 🔧 **Multi-build**: supports CMake, Make, Meson, B2, QMake, and GYP without forcing a single build ecosystem.
+- 🔧 **Third-party libraries use many build tools**: CMake, Make, Meson, B2, and QMake all need different handling.
-- 🏢 **Project&nbsp;isolation**: dependency versions, macros, environment variables, and CMake variables stay scoped to the project instead of leaking globally.
+- 🏢 **Projects contaminate each other**: dependency versions, macros, and environment variables leak globally and create conflicts.
-- 🔗 **Team&nbsp;delivery**: generated `toolchain_file.cmake` files can be shared directly with teams and CI systems without requiring every user to operate Celer locally.
+- 🔗 **Team collaboration and delivery are difficult**: environments are tightly bound to individual machines, making handoff, collaboration, and CI rollout expensive.

 ## 🚀 Quick Start